Team-ICECREAM-HAMBURGER/Stone-Run/README.md

 ## License

-This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)**.
+This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)** & MIT License.

 You are free to:
 * **Share** — copy and redistribute the material in any medium or format.